Professor Steve Fuller

 holds the Auguste Comte Chair in Social Epistemology in the Department

 He is most closely associated with the research program of social epistemology.
 Originally trained in the history and philosophy of science (Ph.D., 1985, University of Pittsburgh), he is the founder of the research program of social epistemology.
-It is the name of a quarterly journal he founded with Taylor & Francis in 1987, as well as the first of his books: Social Epistemology (Indiana University Press, 1988), Philosophy of Science and Its Discontents, 2nd edn.
+It is the name of a quarterly journal he founded with Taylor & Francis in 1987, as well as his first book Social Epistemology (Indiana University Press, 1988).
+He authored Philosophy of Science and Its Discontents, 2nd edn.
 (Guilford Press, 1993), Philosophy, Rhetoric, and the End of Knowledge (University of Wisconsin Press, 1993; 2nd edn. with James Collier, Lawrence Erlbaum Associates, 2004), Science (Open University Press and University of Minnesota Press, 1997), The Governance of Science: Ideology and the Future of the Open Society (Open University Press, 2000), Thomas Kuhn: A Philosophical History for Our Times (University of Chicago Press, 2000); Knowledge Management Foundations (Butterworth-Heinemann, 2002); Kuhn vs Popper: The Struggle for the Soul of Science (Icon and Columbia University Press, 2003); The Intellectual (Icon 2005); The Philosophy of Science and Technology Studies (Routledge, 2006); The New Sociological Imagination (Sage, 2006); The Knowledge Book: Key Concepts in Philosophy, Science and Culture (Acumen, 2007); Science vs Religion?
 (Polity, 2007); New Frontiers in Science and Technology Studies (Polity, 2007); Dissent over Descent (Icon, 2008); The Sociology of Intellectual Life (Sage, 2009); Science: The Art of Living (Acumen, 2010); and Humanity 2.0: What It Means to Be Human Past, Present and Future (Palgrave Macmillan, 2011).

 Steve has organized two global cyberconferences for the UK’s Economic and Social Research Council: one on public understanding of science (1998), and another on peer review in the social sciences (1999).
 He has spoken in 30 countries, often keynoting professional academic conferences, and has been a Fellow of the Royal Society of Arts since 1995.
 He was awarded a D.Litt. by Warwick in 2007 for significant career-long contributions to scholarship.
 He was appointed to the Auguste Comte Chair in Social Epistemology in 2011, and is a Fellow of the UK Academy of Social Sciences.
 In 2012 he was elected as a member of the European Academy of Sciences and Arts (Division I: Humanities).